nunna-m/Intal/README.md

-C library to handle mathematical operations on arbitrary length integers.
+<h3>C library to handle mathematical operations on arbitrary length integers.</h3>
 Very useful for handling very big integers that are not handled by builtin data types.

+<br></br>
+<b>Steps to use the library  </b>
 Clone this repository
 cd into Intal folder
 type "make" in cmdline to compile
-check.c is the client file where the main() function takes in input for intals in char *str1 and char *str2
+<i>Note: check.c is the client file where the main() function takes in input for intals in char *str1 and char *str2  </i>
 ./intal to run the executable

 Sample Input:
 cd Intal
 make
 ./intal